-Ex officio: Thomas V. Mike Miller, Jr., Senate President; Michael E. Busch, House Speaker; Brien J. Poffenberger, Chair, Board of Trustees, Maryland Historical Trust.
+Ex officio: Thomas V. Mike Miller, Jr., Senate President; vacancy, House Speaker; Brien J. Poffenberger, Chair, Board of Trustees, Maryland Historical Trust.

 Nonvoting associates: Matthew P. Lalumia, Esq.; Robert R. Neall.